EkaterinaGorbunova/burger-house/README.md

 ## Build and Deploy to GitHub Pages

-1. Change `outputPath` value to `"outputPath": "docs,"` in `angulat.json` file.

-2. Increase size of the application up to 1mb in `angular.js` to get rid of build warnings:
+1. Increase size of the application up to 1mb in `angular.js` to get rid of build warnings:

 ```
 "budgets": [